rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The name of all continents in the world end with the same letter that they start with.
+> The word "Checkmate" in chess comes from the Persian phrase "Shah Mat," which means "the king is dead."

 [Source](http://www.djtech.net/humor/useless_facts.htm)